 Sinclair Calls for Spectrum Inventory

-Communications Commission to hold incentive auctions.
-The commission’s National
+authorizing the Federal Communications Commission to hold incentive auctions.

-television spectrum would disenfranchise millions of Americans, seriously
+broadcast television spectrum would disenfranchise millions of Americans,

-damage local TV and raise meager revenues for the U.S. budget deficit,” the
+seriously damage local TV and raise meager revenues for the U.S. budget

 Mark Aitken, vice president of Advanced Technology for Sinclair said 46 million